A. P. Anil Kumar

-A.P.
-Anil Kumar is an Indian politician and Indian national congress leader from Malappuram district.
+Akkarapurakkal Anil Kumar is an Indian politician and Indian national congress leader from Malappuram district.
 He is a former minister of Kerala and current M.L.A. of Wandoor assembly constituency since 2001.

 Early life

-Son of A.P.
-Balan and Devakiamma he was born on 15 March 1965 at Malappuram District.
+Anil Kumar was born on 15 March 1965 as the son of Devakiamma and A. P. Balan of the Akkarapurakkal house at Malappuram District.

-He completed B.A.
-Political Science.
+He completed B. A. Political Science.